Buddhism in Japan: Asuka Buddhism (552–645)

-Asuka-period Buddhism (Asuka bukkyō) refers to Buddhist practice and thought that mainly developed after 552 in the Nara Basin region.
+Asuka-period (538 to 710) Buddhism (Asuka bukkyō) refers to Buddhist practice and thought that mainly developed after 552 in the Nara Basin region.
 Buddhism grew here through the support and efforts of two main groups: immigrant kinship groups like the Hata clan (who were experts in Chinese technology as well as intellectual and material culture), and through aristocratic clans like the Soga.

 Immigrant groups like the Korean monks who supposedly instructed Shōtoku introduced Buddhist learning, administration, ritual practice and the skills to build Buddhist art and architecture.
 They included individuals like Ekan (dates unknown), a Koguryŏ priest of the Madhyamaka school, who (according to the Nihon Shoki) was appointed to the highest rank of primary monastic prelate (sōjō).

 Aside from the Buddhist immigrant groups, Asuka Buddhism was mainly the purview of aristocratic groups like the Soga clan and other related clans, who patronized clan temples as a way to express their power and influence.
 These temples mainly focused on the performance of rituals which were believed to provide magical effects, such as protection.
 During this period, Buddhist art was dominated by the style of Tori Busshi, who came from a Korean immigrant family.

 Hakuhō Buddhism (645–710)

-Hakuhō Buddhism (Hakuhō refers to Emperor Tenmu) saw the official patronage of Buddhism being taken up by the Japanese imperial family, who replaced the Soga clan as the main patrons of Buddhism.
+Hakuhō (673 through 686) Buddhism (Hakuhō refers to Emperor Tenmu) saw the official patronage of Buddhism being taken up by the Japanese imperial family, who replaced the Soga clan as the main patrons of Buddhism.
 Japanese Buddhism at this time was also influenced by Tang dynasty (618–907) Buddhism.
 It was also during this time that Buddhism began to spread from the Yamato Province to the other regions and islands of Japan.
 An important part of the centralizing reforms of this era (the Taika reforms) was the use of Buddhist institutions and rituals (often performed at the palace or capital) in the service of the state.

 The imperial government also actively built and managed the Buddhist temples as well as the monastic community.
 The Nihon Shoki states that in 624 there were 46 Buddhist temples.
 Some of these temples include Kawaradera and Yakushiji.
 Archeological research has also revealed numerous local and regional temples outside of the capital.
 At the state temples, Buddhist rituals were performed in order to create merit for the royal family and the well-being of the nation.
 Particular attention was paid to rituals centered around Buddhist sutras (scriptures), such as the Golden Light Sutra.
 The monastic community was overseen by the complex and hierarchical imperial Monastic Office (sōgō), who managed everything from the monastic code to the color of the robes.